cs3org/OCM-API/README.md

 TODO: document how receiver.com can know if sender.com understood and processed the reshare request.

-### Multi Factor Authentication
+## Appendix A: Multi Factor Authentication
-If an OCM provider exposes the capability `/mfa-capable`, it indicates that it will try and comply with a MFA requirement set as a permission on a share.
-If the sharer OCM provider trusts the receiver OCM provider, the sharer MAY set the permission `mfa-enforced` on a share, which SHOULD be honored.
-A compliant OCM provider that signals that it is MFA-capable MUST not allow access to a resource protected with the `mfa-enforced` permission, if the consumer has not provided a second factor to establish their identity with greater confidence.
+If a Receiving Server exposes the capability `/mfa-capable`, it indicates that it will try and comply with a MFA requirement set as a permission on a Share.
+If the Sending Server trusts the Receiving Server, the Sending Server MAY set the permission `mfa-enforced` on a Share, which the Receiving Server SHOULD honor.
+A compliant Receiving Server that signals that it is MFA-capable MUST not allow access to a resource protected with the `mfa-enforced` permission, if the Receiving Party has not provided a second factor to establish their identity with greater confidence.

-Since there is no way to guarantee that the sharee OCM provider will actually enforce the MFA requirement, it is up to the sharer OCM provider to establish a trust with the OCM sharee provider such that it is reasonable to assume that the sharee OCM provider will honor the MFA requirement.
-This establishment of trust will inevitably be implementation dependent, and can be done for example using a pre approved allow list of trusted OCM providers.
+Since there is no way to guarantee that the Receiving Server will actually enforce the MFA requirement, it is up to the Sending Server to establish a trust with the Receiving Server such that it is reasonable to assume that the Receiving Server will honor the MFA requirement.
+This establishment of trust will inevitably be implementation dependent, and can be done for example using a pre approved allow list of trusted Receiving Servers.
 The procedure of establishing trust is out of scope for this specification: a mechanism similar to the [ScienceMesh](https://sciencemesh.io) integration for the [Invite](#invite) capability may be envisaged.

-## Signing request
+## Appendix B: Request Signing

 A request is signed by adding the signature in the headers.
 The sender also needs to expose the public key used to generate the signature.
 The receiver can then validate the signature and therefore the origin of the request.
 To help debugging, it is recommended to also add all properties used in the signature as headers, even if they can easily be re-generated from the payload.